 What happens automatically:

-If the automatic installation fails (e.g., due to file permissions):
+If automatic installation fails (e.g., due to file permissions):

 Copy wildcard endpoint: